 Yes, succulents most definitely need direct sunlight.
 I would recommend a windowsill that receives a substantial amount of sun.
 I’ve tried growing them in containers on my kitchen table that is close to a window, but doesn’t receive direct light throughout the day, and they did not do nearly as well as those in the windowsill.

 There is soil that is formulated specifically for succulents and cactus plants.
 It mimics the soil found in their natural habitat and allows for proper drainage.

-You never want the roots or leave to sit in water, so I add a layer of pea gravel on top of the soil as well.
+You never want the leaves to sit in water because it can cause rot, so I add a layer of pea gravel on top of the soil as well.
 This gives the leaves something to rest on that does not hold moisture, thus keeping them dry and happy.